cosmos/testnets/theta/local-testnet/README.md

 ## Set up with Ansible Playbook

-Use the example inventory file from the [cosmos-ansible](https://github.com/hyphacoop/cosmos-ansible) repo to set up a node using state sync:
+Use the example inventory file from the [cosmos-ansible](https://github.com/hyphacoop/cosmos-ansible) repo to set up a local testnet node:

 ```
 git clone https://github.com/hyphacoop/cosmos-ansible.git